 What Is The Claims Investigation Process?

-The L&I claims manager assigned to your claim will review everything with a fine-toothed comb.
-This can be part of the delay when it comes to receiving your settlement.
-Your claims manager will need to review all the necessary documents and make sure everything is up to regulation.
+Your Claims Manager will investigate your L&I claim with a fine-toothed comb, often causing delays when it comes to receiving your workers’ comp award.
+Your Claims Manager will need to review all necessary documents and make sure everything is up to regulation.

-Due to the amount of fraud that finds its way into workers’ comp claims, this process can be stringent and lengthy.
-The claims manager will need to verify that you were indeed injured and that the severity of the injury meets workers’ comp guidelines.
-They may also request additional doctor visits with an independent medical examiner, or independent medical exam (IME).
+Due to the amount of fraud that finds its way into L&I claims, this process can be stringent and lengthy.
+The Claims Manager will need to verify that you were indeed injured and that the severity of the injury meets L&I guidelines.
+They may also request that you undergo an Independent Medical Exam (IME).

-Workers’ comp can take anywhere from a few weeks to a few years to officially settle.
+L&I claims usually take a few years to resolve.
 There are many reasons your claim could be delayed, including but not limited to:

-- Medical reporting delays: The delay could be coming from your physician.
-For various reasons, they could be taking their time to report to L&I. They could also be waiting until your condition reaches maximum medical improvement (MMI).
-After your case reaches MMI, you can go to trial or settle.
+- Medical reporting delays: The delay could be coming from your attending provider.
+For various reasons, your doctor could be taking their time to provide their report to L&I. They could also be waiting until your condition reaches maximum medical improvement (MMI).

-- Labor & Industries delay: Remember that L&I is running a business.
-Often, they are focused on what is best for L&I financially, and that isn’t always paying a claimant.
+- L&I delay: Remember that L&I is running a business.
+Often, they are focused on what is best for L&I, which isn’t always paying a claimant.